 Bharathi – Translated

 Subramanya Bharathi is a great Tamil poet, who wrote in early 20th century.
 While, we, Tamils celebrate him as one of the greatest of the modern times, he is not as well-known-or-renowned outside the Tamil community.
 The reason, I believe, is that he happens to be extremely difficult to translate.
 Much of his rhyme, rhythm, simplicity, sublime choice of words, and impact, is lost in translation.
 Nevertheless, I have been doing a modest attempt, sporadically, over the last few years, to give glimpses of Bharati to the uninitiated.
-There are already numerous translations available but considering that none of us have been successful, I am also trying to translate Bharathi, in my style.
+There are already numerous translations available but considering that none of us have been entirely successful, I am also trying to translate Bharathi, in my style.
 In this page, I have created an index to be able to easily locate all Bharathi translations, and related posts, on my blog.

 A tiny tract of land – காணி நிலம் வேண்டும்